crossplane/crossplane/docs/getting-started/install-configure.md

 console and Registry to make it easier to develop, debug, and manage Provider and Configuration packages.

-[Get started with Universal Crossplane] on the Upbound Documentation site.
+[Get started with Universal Crossplane](https://docs.upbound.io/uxp/install) on the Upbound Documentation site.

 <i>Want see another hosted Crossplane service listed?
-Please [reach out on
+Please reach out on
-Slack][Slack] and our community will highlight it here!</i>
+[Slack](http://slack.crossplane.io/) and our community will highlight it here!</i>

 <!-- close "Downstream Distribution" -->
 {{% /tab %}}